BEST MOVIES ABOUT MAGIC AND MAGICIANS OF ALL TIME

 1. Escamotage d'une dame chez Robert-Houdin

-In just over one minute of screen time, Georges Méliès pretty much delivers magic into the twentieth century and also helps establish the foundations for film editing and special effects.
-In the short film, Méliès walks onto stage and acknowledges the audience.
-He welcomes a lady (Jehanne d’Alcy) onto stage.
-Méliès places a newspaper on the ground to demonstrate that no trapdoors are being used and places a chair on top of it.
-He has d’Alcy sit down on the chair and carefully covers her with a large cloth.
+In just over one minute of screen time, Georges Méliès's pretty much delivers magic into the twentieth century and also helps establish the foundations for film editing and special effects.
+In the short film, Méliès's walks onto stage and acknowledges the audience.
+He welcomes a lady (Jehanne d'Alcy) onto stage.
+Méliès's places a newspaper on the ground to demonstrate that no trapdoors are being used and places a chair on top of it.
+He has d'Alcy sit down on the chair and carefully covers her with a large cloth.
 He pulls the cloth away to reveal that she has disappeared.
-While the jump cut used to achieve the illusion is obvious to today’s audiences, audiences in the late-nineteenth century were astounded.
-Méliès effectively created a new methodology for a de Kolta chair (see our list of the The Top Magic Tricks of All Time) and with it, opened up an entire new realm of possibility for the intersections of technology and magic.
+While the jump cut used to achieve the illusion is obvious to today's audiences, audiences in the late-nineteenth century were astounded.
+Méliès's effectively created a new methodology for a de Kolta chair (see our list of the Top Magic Tricks of All Time) and with it, opened up an entirely new realm of possibility for the intersections of technology and magic.

 The Incredible Burt Wonderstone